ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 such that there exists

-1. an [[open cover]] of $X$ $\{\mathbb{R}^d \underoverset{\simeq}{\phi_i}{\to}\}_{i \in I}$ by open subsets [[diffeomorphism|diffeomorphic]] to Euclidean space with its canonica smooth structure from example \ref{DifferentiableManifoldCartesianSpace}
+1. an [[open cover]] of $X$ $\{\mathbb{R}^d \underoverset{\simeq}{\phi_i}{\to}\}_{i \in I}$ by open subsets [[diffeomorphism|diffeomorphic]] to Euclidean space with its canonical smooth structure from example \ref{DifferentiableManifoldCartesianSpace}
    (hence an [[atlas]] exhibiting the [[smooth structure]] of $X$)

 1. for each $i \in I$ a [[differentiable function]] as on the top of this diagram